MD Student Budgets Explained

 Books and Supplies

 The MD budget allotment for books and supplies was developed with the assistance of a student survey that reported the costs of the most commonly purchased textbooks at HMS.
-New Pathway students are required to purchase their black bag and diagnostic equipment during their first year at HMS.
+Pathway students are required to purchase their black bag and diagnostic equipment during their first year at HMS.
 HST students will purchase this equipment during their second year.
 Budgets are adjusted for these required purchases respectively.

 Housing and Food Allowance